Kingdom Hearts Birth by Sleep: Reception

 Sites have also praised the game's story, for its accessibility as a result of being a prequel, or that it did not bear elements from previous games that tended to confuse gamers such as the characters' identities.
 Critics also appreciated how the story is told from three different perspectives, which helped to give different point of views as well as expand the time the game can be played.
 Nevertheless, some character traits were criticized such as the similarities between the protagonists to previous ones.
 While Eurogamer cited that the three characters had little impact to the Disney worlds' storyline, Terra's role was praised by 1UP.com for distancing itself from previous scenarios.
 Although the lack of Final Fantasy characters received mixed opinions, PSM thought that it helped to expand the exploration of Disney worlds, while Zack's role was found suitable by GameZone.
 The English casting for Birth by Sleep also received positive comments with GameTrailers stating that it "features one of the few good English dubs in recent memory", particularly Leonard Nimoy's performance.
-GameSpot stated that Ventus' and Aqua's voice actor to have done a good job voicing them, but criticized Terra's as one of the worst ones from the game, most notably, when compared with other well-received actors.
+GameSpot praised Jesse McCartney and Willa Holland's performances as Ventus and Aqua, but criticized that of Jason Dohring as Terra.

 IGN featured the game in their "Game of the Month" article series for September 2010 in the PSP category.
 The game has been listed as one of the best PlayStation Portable titles with GamesRadar placing it sixth and IGN eighteenth.
 In an ASCII Media Works poll, it was listed as the tenth best game of 2010.
 It won in the category of "Best Portable Console Videogame" in France's 2011 Japan Expo.